deepesdl/deepesdl-doc/docs/datasets/datastores.md

 # xcube Data Stores

-The xcube data stores Framework is described in the xcube documentation(#TODO Link).
+The xcube data stores Framework is described in detail in the xcube documentation(#TODO Link).
 In this section the currently available data stores are presented with an example for each of them.
 For more detailed examples, please refer to the